Produced by: Jake Gyllenhaal and Randall Poster.

 It is also about faith, as the centre of the film is focused mainly on the church in the town, the preachers of the church, the focus on religion (with dark twists) and the narrator of the film being the author himself; Donald Ray Pollock, which he narrates very clearly and in a way that is understanding and simple to follow with the story.

-This film was enjoyable and was worth the wait, however, I am not a huge fan of violence, and I try to avoid a lot of violence within films if I can help it.
-Tom Holland did play his character well in this film, and I was also impressed with the character Robert Pattinson has portrayed too, however, after seeing him in The Lighthouse earlier this year, I feel he does a good job at acting out dark characters.
-This is one film I will remember for a while and recommend to give it a watch, it is available to stream on Netflix now, and has been since September 2020.
+This film was enjoyable and worth the wait; however, I am not a huge fan of violence, and I try to avoid it in films if possible.
+Tom Holland did a great job portraying his character in this film, and I was also impressed with the character Robert Pattinson portrayed.
+However, after seeing him in The Lighthouse earlier this year, I feel he does a good job acting out dark characters.
+This is one film I will remember for a while and recommend watching.
+It is now available to stream on Netflix, having been so since September 2020.

 I give this film a 4 star rating!